atg/nixon/blogpost.markdown

 My favourite thing about being a programmer is not the favourable working conditions or money, but the *superpowers*.

 Aside from being a programmer, I'm also a bassist.
 Often when practicing I'll play something cool, but have no idea what it was.
-But aside from recording *every single practice session*, that's a pie in the sky...
+But aside from recording *every single practice session*, there's no way for a mere mortal to fix that.

 Except, as a programmer I have *superpowers*.
 All I have to do is buy a raspberry pi and spend christmas day hacking.
 No need for thousands of pounds of equipment.